 Panel Pattern A – Moss Stitch Diamond Aran

-(Click picture for larger chart view, open in new tab.
+(Right-Click to open in new tab for a larger chart.
 Or, download pdf version here)

 Worked over 21 sts